otcova/paperbit/book/src/graphics/initialize.md

 ## Recommended

-The simplest way to do it.
 Paperbit constructor is creating the canvas on the HTML element that is provided (`document.body`) and is also creating an api instance already linked with the canvas.

 ```javascript
 const bit = new Paperbit(document.body)